-If you’re looking to join a medical field with a great job growth forecast, but without spending too much time on education, you might consider a career as a surgical technologist.
+If you’re looking to join a medical field with a great job growth forecast, you might want to consider a career as a surgical technologist.
 Also known by titles such as surgical technicians and operating room assistants, these professionals play a critical role within the healthcare industry.
 They work alongside surgeons, nurses, anesthesiologists, and other operating room (OR) staff to perform important duties before, during, and after surgery.

 Quick Answer: No.